 I have been a high school physics teacher for seven years.
 My focus is on providing students with strategies that help them approach problem solving in a methodical and organized manner.
 I encourage students to observe their surroundings and use those observations to make connections to what we are learning in the classroom.
 Through a methodical, inquiry-based approach, students learn how to think critically and approach new scenarios with confidence.

-College of the Holy Cross - Bachelors, Physics
+Undergraduate Degree: College of the Holy Cross - Bachelors, Physics

 SAT Verbal: 710